 Our training courses offer practical information and key insights into the most pressing issues faced by regulatory authorities worldwide.
 They are developed and taught by industry experts, suitable for professionals at all stages of their career and regularly updated to take advantage of real-world examples.
 All courses are offered both face-to-face and online, providing maximum flexibility for learners.
-Click on the titles below to explore our courses in more detail or download the programme brochure.
+Click on the titles below to explore our courses in more detail.

 The mobile industry is preparing to embark on the transition to fifth generation (5G) technology, which will build on the achievements of 4G while also creating new opportunities for innovation.
 5G will usher in a new era that will see connectivity become increasingly fluid and flexible.
 This course covers the key aspects of 5G technology and examines the role governments and regulators can play in helping unlock the benefits of future 5G services for their citizens.